 Though most bikers don’t head out onto the open roads expecting to get into an accident, it is always smart to be prepared.
-So we have put together some “do’s” and don’ts” – just in case you happen to find yourself getting into an accident.
+So our accident lawyer put together some “do’s” and don’ts.”
+Just in case you happen to find yourself getting into an accident.

 - The first thing you want to do is check for any injuries.
 Make sure you are able to move and if there are other party’s involved, make sure everyone is safe.
 If anyone is injured, call 911 immediately.